-- Use Embedded Clear: With Caching, areas requiring overprint between reused images/forms and variable content may result in knock-out.
-For instance, Clear variable text designed as a watermark will cause knock out on a static colored background (colored variable text will do the same, but with Clear there may be different expectations).
+- Variable Data Processing: - Use Embedded Clear: With Caching, areas requiring overprint between reused images/forms and variable content may result in knock-out.
+For instance, Clear variable text designed as a watermark will cause knock out on a static coloured background (coloured variable text will do the same, but with Clear there may be different expectations).
 Any Background Form or VI application should thus be proofed with sample data before committing to production.
-To avoid limitations, disable Caching (not available

-- The Flood Clear and Object Clear options do not have limitations with caching.
+To avoid limitations, disable Caching (not available for Background Forms). - The Flood Clear and Object Clear options do not have limitations with caching.